EarthProgram/did-earth/README.md

 ### Properties defined for all W3C specification compliant DID documents

 1. **`@context`** (mandatory): The serialized value of @context MUST be the JSON String https://www.w3.org/ns/did/v1, or a JSON Array where the first item is the JSON String https://www.w3.org/ns/did/v1 and the subsequent items are serialized according to the JSON representation production rules.
+(This also requires the IID context, described in the following section.)
 2. **`id`**: A **did:earth** DID as defined in this document.
 3. **`controller`** (optional): A list of fully qualified DID strings or one string.
 Contains one or more DIDs whose verification relationships MUST be considered valid for this DID.
 4. **`verificationMethod`** (optional): A list of Verification Methods